bernatze/Lattice_Deformation/README.md

-Coded by Bernat Corominas-Murtra at the IST Austria (2020)
+Python scripts coded by Bernat Corominas-Murtra at the IST Austria (2020)

-Details of the models and motivation are found in:

-  N. I. Petridou, B. Corominas-Murtra, C.-P. Heisenberg and E. Hannezo

-  "Rigidity percolation uncovers the structural basis of embryonic tissue phase transitions" Accepted in Cell (2021)

 The author wants to thank Réka Kórei for early versions of the deformation functions